hyun-jin891/hyun-jin891.github.io/_posts/study/rosalind/2024-07-03-Open-Reading-Frames0.md

     ~~~
     Third character of each "" has period: 1
     It can be calculted through (n - 2)! / (n - 2)
-    The pool of number being able to be involved in "" goes through the initialization per (n-1)! / (n-1)
+    The pool of number being able to be involved in "" goes through the initialization per (n - 1)! / (n - 1)

     "123"   "124"   "132"   "134"   "142"   "143"
     "213"   "214"   "231"   "234"   "241"   "243"